arifszn/find-me/README.md

 ## Support

-Show your ❤️ and support by giving a <a href="https://github.com/arifszn/find-me">star</a>.
+Show your ❤️ and support by giving a ⭐.

 ## License